Cox Cable TV Plans: Packages, Pricing, and More

 No, it’s not the cheapest option around these days, but if you love a lot of viewing options, Contour TV Ultimate has you covered.

-Cox cable TV packages are expensive, but there’s more to the story than just high costs, like channel lineups and equipment.
+Cox cable TV packages are expensive, but there’s more to the story than just high costs.

 A word about Cox channel lineups: Cox TV packages are inflated with local TV stations, shopping networks, and a boatload of Music Choice “radio” channels (50 to be exact).